History of London: 1945–2000

 Three years after the war, the 1948 Summer Olympics were held at the original Wembley Stadium, at a time when the city had barely recovered from the war.
 London's rebuilding was slow to begin.
 However, in 1951 the Festival of Britain was held, which marked an increasing mood of optimism and forward looking.

 In the immediate postwar years housing was a major issue in London, due to the large amount of housing which had been destroyed in the war.
 The authorities decided upon high-rise blocks of flats as the answer to housing shortages.
 During the 1950s and 1960s the skyline of London altered dramatically as tower blocks were erected, although these later proved unpopular.
 In a bid to reduce the number of people living in overcrowded housing, a policy was introduced of encouraging people to move into newly built new towns surrounding London.
+Living standards also rose, with real earnings rising by approximately 70% in the 20 years after the end of the war.

 Through the 19th and in the early half of the 20th century, Londoners used coal for heating their homes, which produced large amounts of smoke.
 In combination with climatic conditions this often caused a characteristic smog, and London became known for its typical "London Fog", also known as "Pea Soupers".
 London was sometimes referred to as "The Smoke" because of this.
-In 1952, this culminated in the disastrous Great Smog of 1952 which lasted for five days and killed over 4,000 people.
+In 1952, this culminated in the disastrous Great Smog of 1952 which lasted for five days and killed between 10,000 and 12,000 people (according to modern estimates; government estimates at the time put the death toll at 4,000).
 In response to this, the Clean Air Act 1956 was passed, mandating the creating of "smokeless zones" where the use of "smokeless" fuels was required (this was at a time when most households still used open fires); the Act was effective.

-Starting in the mid-1960s, and partly as a result of the success of such UK musicians as the Beatles and The Rolling Stones, London became a centre for the worldwide youth culture, exemplified by the Swinging London subculture which made Carnaby Street a household name of youth fashion around the world.
+Starting in the mid-1960s, and partly as a result of the success of such musicians as the Beatles and the Rolling Stones, London became a centre for the worldwide youth culture, exemplified by the Swinging London subculture which made Carnaby Street a household name of youth fashion around the world.
 London's role as a trendsetter for youth fashion continued strongly in the 1980s during the new wave and punk eras and into the mid-1990s with the emergence of the Britpop era.